ckdalton01/PMPC404Updates/README.md

 ## Overview

-`Parse-PatchDownloader.ps1` analyzes the **SCCM/WSUS PatchDownloader.log** file for failed update downloads (such as HTTP 404 errors) and cross-references those failures against the **Patch My PC Publishing History CSV** file.
+`Parse-PatchDownloader.ps1` analyzes the **SCCM/WSUS PatchDownloader.log** file for failed update downloads (e.g. HTTP 404 errors) and cross-references those failures against the **Patch My PC Publishing History CSV** file.

-This tool helps identify which updates failed to download and maps them back to their published metadata, allowing for faster remediation and troubleshooting.
+This tool helps identify updates that failed to download and maps them back to their published metadata for faster troubleshooting.

 ---

 ## Requirements

-- **PowerShell 5.1 or higher** (works with 7.x)
+- **PowerShell 5.1 or higher** (PowerShell 7.x supported)
 - Access to:
-  - `PatchDownloader.log` (typically located at `C:\Windows\CCM\Logs`)
+  - `PatchDownloader.log` (typically on the primary site server)
-  - `PatchMyPC-PublishingHistory.csv` (from the Patch My PC Publishing Service)
+  - `PatchMyPC-PublishingHistory.csv` (from Patch My PC Publishing Service)

 ---